snobu/destreamer/README.md

                 "https://web.microsoftstream.com/video/VIDEO-2" \
                 "https://web.microsoftstream.com/video/VIDEO-3"
 ```
+Passing `--username` is optional.
+It's there to make logging in faster (the username field will be populated automatically on the login form).

 You can use an absolute path for `--outputDirectory`, for example `/mnt/videos`.

 Your video URLs **must** include the URL schema (the leading `https://`).